thermotools/KineticGas/pykingas/README.md

 ### Diffusion coefficients

 Diffusion coefficients may be defined in many different ways, and depend upon the frame of reference (FoR).
-For a more in-depth discussion on this see the supporting information of [Revised Enskog Theory for Mie fluids: Prediction of diffusion coefficients, thermal diffusion coefficients, viscosities and thermal conductivities.]()
+For a more in-depth discussion on this see the supporting information of [Revised Enskog Theory for Mie fluids: Prediction of diffusion coefficients, thermal diffusion coefficients, viscosities and thermal conductivities.](https://pubs.aip.org/aip/jcp/article/158/22/224101/2895227/Revised-Enskog-theory-for-Mie-fluids-Prediction-of) For more details on the definitions available in the KineticGas package, see the [memo on definitions of the diffusion coefficient.](/KineticGas/memo/diffusion/diffusion_definitions.pdf)

 The interface to all diffusion coefficients is the method `interdiffusion(self, T, Vm, x, N)`, where `T` is the temperature, `Vm` is the molar volume, `x` is the molar composition and `N` is the Enskog approximation order.